Project: A seven story commercial building in the Health Precinct of the Christchurch CBD

 Client: Sheppard and Rout Architects

-Commissioned by a large multinational developer, the brief was for highly cost effective, and site-maximized accommodation for several tenants providing training and administration services for the health sector.
+Commissioned by a large multinational developer, the brief was for highly cost effective, and site-maximized accommodation for several tenants providing training and administration services to the health sector.

 While the ‘K frame’ steel structural system and essential form of the building were already agreed prior to my involvement, I had the opportunity to add value through the design development and documentation phases of work, from resource consent through to building consent.
 To this end I developed a BIM model that could evolve as the design grew in detail, requesting and integrating concurrent modeling work from structural and services consultants,